evgenii-baev/mcp-enhancement-servers/packages/server-clear-thought/README.md

    - Standardized response format
    - Improved consistency with other tools

+## Enhancing the First Thought Advisor Tool

+### Problem

+The `first_thought_advisor` tool had several issues that needed to be addressed:

+1. Insufficient validation of input parameters (goal, domain, complexity)
+2. No handling for long strings or special characters
+3. Lack of error handling when generating recommendations
+4. No fallback for error conditions
+5. Minimal logging for debugging purposes
+6. No type safety for approach objects

+### Solution

+We've implemented the following improvements:

+1. **Enhanced Validation**:
+   - Added validation for goal, domain, and complexity against lists of valid values
+   - Implemented type checking for all parameters including array elements
+   - Added specific error messages for each validation failure

+2. **Robust Formatting**:
+   - Added try/catch blocks around all operations
+   - Implemented truncation for long strings in problem descriptions and constraints
+   - Added error handling for recommendation generation
+   - Created fallback recommendations for error conditions

+3. **Improved Error Handling**:
+   - Added comprehensive error handling throughout the server
+   - Created fallback responses for error conditions
+   - Improved error message clarity
+   - Added safeguards against invalid data

+4. **Better Response Structure**:
+   - Limited the number of recommendations to prevent overly large responses
+   - Added proper type definitions for approach objects
+   - Standardized response format
+   - Improved consistency with other tools

+5. **Enhanced Recommendations**:
+   - Added more specific recommendations for different goals
+   - Improved domain detection for technical problems
+   - Added fallback recommendations for error conditions

+## Enhancing the Stochastic Algorithm Tool

+### Problem

+The `stochastic_algorithm` tool had several issues that needed to be addressed:

+1. Insufficient validation of algorithm names and parameters
+2. No type checking for algorithm-specific parameters
+3. No handling for long strings or special characters
+4. Lack of error handling during algorithm simulation
+5. No fallback for error conditions
+6. Minimal logging for debugging purposes
+7. No type safety for parameters and results
+8. Generic recommendations not tailored to specific algorithms

+### Solution

+We've implemented the following improvements:

+1. **Enhanced Validation**:
+   - Added validation for algorithm names against a list of valid algorithms
+   - Implemented type checking for all algorithm parameters
+   - Added specific error messages for each validation failure
+   - Added algorithm-specific parameter validation

+2. **Robust Formatting**:
+   - Added try/catch blocks around all operations
+   - Implemented truncation for long strings in problem descriptions
+   - Added error handling for algorithm simulation
+   - Created fallback results for error conditions

+3. **Improved Error Handling**:
+   - Added comprehensive error handling throughout the server
+   - Created fallback responses for error conditions
+   - Improved error message clarity
+   - Added safeguards against invalid data

+4. **Better Response Structure**:
+   - Added proper type definitions for parameters and results
+   - Standardized response format
+   - Improved consistency with other tools
+   - Added more detailed simulation results

+5. **Enhanced Recommendations**:
+   - Added algorithm-specific recommendations
+   - Improved recommendation relevance based on algorithm type
+   - Added fallback recommendations for error conditions

+6. **Dynamic Result Generation**:
+   - Implemented dynamic generation of results based on input parameters
+   - Added randomization for more realistic simulations
+   - Ensured results are consistent with input parameters

 ## Testing

 Test scripts have been added to verify the functionality of these tools: